Locally compact Hecke pairs

-\begin{proposition} If $\gh$ is a locally commutative discrete Hecke pair, then it is relatively unimodular. \end{proposition} \begin{proof} For given $g\in G$, let $\chi_{g}$ and $\chi_{g\inv}$ be as in Definition \ref{def:semicom}.
-Assume that the double coset $HgH$ is the disjoint union of right cosets $Hx_i$ for $i=1,\cdots, R(g)$.
+\begin{proposition} A discrete Hecke pair $\gh$ is relatively unimodular if and only if it is locally commutative. \end{proposition} \begin{proof} For a given $g\in G$, assume that the double coset $HgH$ is the disjoint union of right cosets $Hx_i$ for $i=1,\cdots, R(g)$.
 We compute